 Use a notebook for each post

-Each time I have an idea for a blog post, I add it to a seperate notebook.
+Each time I have an idea for a blog post, I add it to a separate notebook.
 This notebook contains a running list of my blog post ideas.
 When I’m ready to research the idea, I’ll create a new notebook, with the title being the idea I want to write about.

 Use a stack for all the post notebooks